 Continental operates its domestic route system primarily through its hubs at Newark International Airport, George Bush Intercontinental Airport in Houston and Hopkins International Airport in Cleveland.
 The Company's hub system allows it to transport passengers between a large number of destinations with substantially more frequent service than if each route were served directly.
 The hub system also allows Continental to add service to a new destination from a large number of cities using only one or a limited number of aircraft.
+As of January 1, 1999, Continental operated 79% of the average daily jet departures from Houston's George Bush Intercontinental Airport, 57% of the average daily jet departures from Newark International Airport, and 53% of the average daily jet departures from Cleveland's Hopkins International Airport (in each case excluding regional jets).
 Each of Continental's domestic hubs is located in a large business and population center, contributing to a high volume of "origin and destination" traffic.